Australian CEOs sacrifice bonuses, wary of powerful shareholders

 Qantas said that Joyce, who caused a furore when he accepted a salary package including bonuses of A$5 million last year despite a sharp fall in profits, would not seek bonus options this year.
 The Australian flag carrier has said it will on Thursday post a net loss for the year, its first since privatisation in 1995.
 Joyce will still take home a base salary of A$2.3 million.

-Rio Tinto's Anthony Albanese kicked off the trend in February, forfeiting his 2011 bonus payment after the firm took an $8.9 billion writedown on assets bought under his watch.
+Rio Tinto's (RIO.AX) Tom Albanese kicked off the trend in February, forfeiting his 2011 bonus payment after the firm took an $8.9 billion writedown on assets bought under his watch.

 John Egan, principal partner at Egan Associates, a leading corporate remuneration advisor, said shareholders were waking up to the fact that many Australian companies were underperforming relative to growth paths before the global financial crisis.

-Note: (This story was corrected to fix Rio Tinto CEO first name to Tom in paragraph 14)